JesseYang0528/PointCNN-using-Pytorch/README.md

 * _Adjustable train set size (randomly select data but considering distribution over classes)**(Under implementation)**_

 ## Environment
 This project relies on a variety of packages.
-To make the environment building-up process more straightaway, a configuration file, ```xconv_conda_env_setup.yml```, is provided.
+To make the environment building-up process more straightforward, a configuration file, ```xconv_conda_env_setup.yml```, is provided.
 It is recommended to use Anaconda to install the environment.

 For getting and installing Anaconda, Please visit [Anaconda's official website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to download and install the Anaconda on your devices.